 Cutaneous T-Cell Lymphoma

-One of the most common forms of A type of white blood cell that participates in immune responses by destroying harmful substances or cells. lymphoma is cutaneous T-cell lymphoma (CTCL), a general term for T-cell lymphomas that involve the skin.
-CTCL can also involve the blood, Small bean-shaped glands located in the small vessels of the lymphatic system.
-There are thousands of lymph nodes located throughout the body, with clusters of them in the neck, under the arms, the chest, abdomen and groin.
-Lymph nodes filter lymph fluid, trapping and destroying potentially harmful bacteria and viruses., and other internal organs.
+One of the most common forms of T-cell lymphoma is cutaneous T-cell lymphoma (CTCL), a general term for T-cell lymphomas that involve the skin.
+CTCL can also involve the blood, lymph nodes, and other internal organs.

-Symptoms can include dry skin, itching (which can be severe), a red rash, and enlarged The watery fluid in the lymph system that contains white blood cells (lymphocytes). nodes.
+Symptoms can include dry skin, itching (which can be severe), a red rash, and enlarged lymph nodes.
 The disease affects men more often than women and usually occurs in men in their 40s, 50s, and 60s.

 Most patients with CTCL experience only skin symptoms.
-Some patients with early The extent of cancer in the body, including whether the disease has spread from the original site to other body parts.
-CTCL might not progress to later stages at all, while others might progress rapidly with the Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors. spreading to lymph nodes and/or internal organs.
+Some patients with early stage CTCL might not progress to later stages at all, while others might progress rapidly with the cancer spreading to lymph nodes and/or internal organs.

 Subtypes of CTCL